 To be honest, this discovery was equal parts liberating and disturbing.
 Having spent so much of my life battling against my moods (and worse still, often winning the battle), to discover that I was conquering shadows and defeating imaginary enemies was a bit disillusioning.
 Fortunately, as I got more deeply in touch with the peace of Mind, dis-illusionment started to look like a really good idea.

-Here’s a metaphor for the human experience that might help you make more sense of this for yourself:
+Here’s a metaphor for the human experience that I heard from a mentor of mine, Michael Neill that might help you make more sense of this for yourself:

 Imagine that you are riding on a giant barge, floating gently down a beautiful river.
 In the very center of the barge is a giant roller coaster, and your seat for the journey is in the front car.
 As the river carries the barge downstream, the roller coaster goes up and down, pausing every now and again before climbing its way to the next peak or plunging its way down into the valleys.
 At times it spins wildly, completely disorienting you; at other times you find yourself resting in the pause before the next ride.